 In every storm that occurs, 12 disciples always found themselves together with the Lord in the middle of the same lake (Galilee), hit by a violent storm at night until their boat almost sinks.
 But both of these storms occurred at different times.

 In the first storm, Jesus was with them but fell asleep.
 The disciples woke Him up to rebuke and calm the storm down.
 In the second storm, He was not there because he was busy praying on the hill.
-He only came to them in the middle of the night, in the midst of the storm He walked on water.
-When he got into the boat, Mark noted the storm immediately stopped.
-John noted, they reached the destination beach they were going to come immediately.
+He only came to them in the middle of the night, in the midst of the storm He walked on water to them.
+When he got into the boat, Mark mentioned the storm stopped immediately.
+John mentioned, they immediately reached the destination beach they were going to come.

 Which storm would we choose?
-The one with Jesus was asleep, or the one where H was not in the boat.
-Yes, He would came only after a while.
+The one with Jesus was asleep, or the one where He was not in the boat.
+Yes, He would come only after a while.
 Many of us choose the first storm, the storm where Jesus was but slept.
-Most likely because most of us were still children at the level of our spiritual growth.
-Only older people and adult who are braver to face life problems.
+Most likely because many of us are still children at the level of our spiritual growth.
+Only older people and adults who are braver to face life problems.
 Not only that, we always naturally choose to shout for help in the middle of a storm and want it to end soon.
-Just rebuke it!
+Just rebuke it! we said.

 Having a peace to give us rest in the midst of the storm